Balanced0/Code-In-Place-Final-Project/README.md

 ## How to Play

+1. Make sure you have the graphics.py library installed
-1. Run the game: `python platformer_game.py`
+2. Run the game: `python platformer_game.py`
-2. Press SPACE to start the game
+3. Press SPACE to start the game
-3. Use LEFT and RIGHT arrow keys to move
+4. Use LEFT and RIGHT arrow keys to move
-4. Use UP arrow key to jump
+5. Use UP arrow key to jump
-5. Reach the gold platform to advance to the next level
+6. Reach the gold platform to advance to the next level
-6. Don't fall off the bottom of the screen!
+7. Don't fall off the bottom of the screen!

 ## Requirements

 - Python 3.x
-- Tkinter (usually comes pre-installed with Python)
+- graphics.py library (commonly used in Code in Place)

 ## Game Controls